wayne-kirk-schmidt/llm-notes/models/README.md

 This directory answers:

-- How do real models differ
+- How real-world models differ
 - What architectural choices exist in practice
-- How do compute modes impact behavior
+- How compute modes impact behavior

----

-## Key Idea

-This is the **comparison and classification layer**.

-It connects:

-- theory → real systems
-- archetypes → implementations

 ---